toddledev/documentation/docs/03-get-started/03-project-details/index.md

         - Delete your app.
     - for **packages**:
         - Delete your package.
 This action is only possible before your package is launched.
-6. **AddImage**:
-7. **Edit Details**:
-    - Set a logo: Upload a custom logo for your project.
+6. **Set a Logo**: Upload a custom logo for your project.
-    - Modify Project Information: Edit details such as project ID, name and description.
+7. **Edit Details**: Modify project information such as project ID, name and description.

 ## Branches
 Using branches ensures a smooth and organized development process while keeping the main project stable.
 They allow you to control versioning in your project.